PaddlePaddle/PaddleSpeech/demos/audio_searching/README.md

 ### 1. Prepare PaddleSpeech
 Audio vector extraction requires PaddleSpeech training model, so please make sure that PaddleSpeech has been installed before running.
 Specific installation steps: See [installation](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/docs/source/install.md).

-You can choose one way from easy, meduim and hard to install paddlespeech.
+You can choose one way from easy, medium and hard to install paddlespeech.

 ### 2. Prepare MySQL and Milvus services by docker-compose
 The audio similarity search system requires Milvus, MySQL services.
 We can start these containers with one click through [docker-compose.yaml](./docker-compose.yaml), so please make sure you have [installed Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) before running. then